AIM Exams - Achievement in Music Program

-The Achievement in Music Program, also known as AIM, is an exciting and motivating program for students developed by dedicated members of the Illinois State Music Teachers Association (ISMTA).
+AIM Exams - Achievement in Music Program is an exciting and motivating program for students developed by dedicated members of the Illinois State Music Teachers Association (ISMTA).

 AIM is designed to develop strong performance and technical skills as well as a thorough understanding of musical theory.
 There are 12 levels in the program, with Level 1 divided into 3 parts, Levels 1A,1B, and 1C.
 Each level has theory, performance, and technical requirements that follow a logical progression from early elementary through advanced.

 Students generally prepare one level each year and demonstrate their competency at annual exams, which are conducted by experienced judges in a comfortable setting.
 Students are not in competition with other students but are evaluated individually on their accomplishments.
 Students are recognized with a pin for passing the theory exam, and a certificate for passing both the theory and performance exam.
 Upper level students receive a plaque and subsequent bars.

 Theory and keyboard skills include:

 - Sight reading

 Technique skills progress from five-finger patterns to scales, chords and arpeggios.
 Students perform repertoire from various musical style periods which can be chosen from flexible required repertoire list.
 Two pieces must be memorized.
 If the particular level requires more than two pieces, bonus points are awarded for any additional memory work.

 Students in the highest level have an additional choice of offering a Level 12 recital instead of the performance exam.
 This allows family and friends to gather, enjoy the music and celebrate the student's achievement.
 In case of recitals, the technique portion of the performance exam is tested on the April date.